 1. Narrow Down Your Options by Location

-Decide how far you’re willing to travel to the standard twice weekly practices.
-You’ll be traveling all over the state and beyond for games and tournaments on weekends.
-Make sure practices are held somewhere close enough for you to get to each week.
 It might be helpful to consider a league with other players from your town so you can share the driving.
 With so many club soccer teams in Massachusetts, chances are this will not limit your options too much.

 2. Verify the Club’s Mission Statement

-I say verify here because all clubs will declare in their mission statement that they put player development ahead of winning games.
-But only the best youth soccer teams actually adhere to this philosophy.
 Go to a game.
 Notice what’s being emphasized by the coach.
 How do they react when something goes right?
 Or when something goes wrong?
 If your child’s goal is to go as far as possible as a player, make sure the club shares that same goal for each of its players.

 3. Check Out the Coach

-At the club level, coaches are paid professionals.
-They should have experience as players and/or coaches for college or professional level teams.
-They should have proper certification and participate in continuing education to hone their skills.
-But credentials aren’t all that matters.
-A successful coach needs to engage the players, bring out their best.
-Sit in on a practice.
+Sit in on a practice!
 Watch the interaction between the coach and the kids.
 Soccer teams need to be challenging as well as positive for the players to get all they can out of it.
-Does the coach have a style that would work well with your athlete?
+Does the coach have a style that would work well with your budding athlete?
 This can be as important as anything else to the development of your child as a player.

 4. Check Out the Facilities

-There are kids soccer teams of all sizes and at all levels of play.
-Club soccer teams tend to have more in the way of resources because they are run as professional organizations.
-But even at the club level, you’ll find a wide range of resources and facilities.
 Does the club have its own fields?
 If not, does it have a history of being able to secure fields to play on?
 Does it have a state-of-the-art indoor training facility complete with meeting and media rooms?
 Know what you’re looking for, and match it to what’s provided by the club.

 5. Consider the Cost

-As your child progresses through his or her young soccer career, you may find their goals and needs change.
-Your criteria for club soccer teams that meet their needs may need to be adjusted.
 At that point, factors like exposure to college recruiters may come into play.
-Until then, by focusing on the guidelines listed here, you’ll ensure that you end up playing with one of the best youth soccer teams matched to the current needs of your child.
+Focus on these guidelines and you’ll ensure that you end up playing with one of the best youth soccer teams matched to the needs of your child.